gulfofmaine/forecast_app/README.md

 # forecast_app
-This app is used serve various lobster forecasts and the related data to the public.
+This application is used serve various lobster forecasts and the related data to the public.